 Runny Nose, Earache, or Sore Eyes

-These may be caused by an ill-fitting mask and can be corrected with an improved fitting.
+These may be due to an ill-fitting mask.
+An improved fitting can correct this.
 A heated humidifier attached to the machine may also help.

 Sore or Inflamed Skin

 This is also usually the result of an ill-fitting mask, or one that’s too heavy or improperly cushioned.

 Claustrophobic Sensation of Feeling Closed-In

 Different types of masks with straps that cover less of your face may help.

 The "ramp" feature on the machine allows you to start with lower air pressure, which can help you better tolerate this sensation.
 If this doesn’t help, other machines (called BiPAPs) that automatically adjust pressure while you’re sleeping may help.